 - Tendinitis

 The best way to prevent these HVAC contractor injuries is to take your time and utilize proper precautions when using or transporting heavy equipment.
-Try to avoid actions that put your body posture in awkward positions for extended periods with repetitive motions.
-If you’re working alone, try to make sure that you’re not overly straining your body by lifting or moving machinery that requires additional support.
+Try to avoid actions that put your body posture in awkward positions for extended periods with repetitive motions and, if you’re working alone, try to make sure that you’re not overly straining your body by lifting or moving machinery that requires additional support.

 HVAC work requires handling electrical wiring, so before you begin to work, it’s crucial that you de-energize any equipment requiring tests, repairs, inspections or other services.
 Additionally, be sure to follow these tips to avoid electrical HVAC accidents: